Where to Find Other Information

 You can contribute to climate science!

 Put your computer's idle time to good use by joining the team at climateprediction.net.
-Or help recover vital historical weather data, for example from ships' logs, see this realclimate.org post.
+Or help recover important historical weather data, for example from ships' logs, see this realclimate.org post.

 Some other useful Websites: United